 The solution being in the equilibrium with BaSO4 precipitate is called saturated but strongly diluted.
-In saturated solutions of strong electrolytes the activity coefficient is $f_a \to 1$ and $a \to C$.
-In this case ion activities can be substituted by their molar concentrations and the thermodynamic solubility constant K_s will become the concentration solubility constant K_s :
+In saturated solutions of strong electrolytes the activity coefficient is $f_a \rightarrow 1$ and $a \rightarrow C$.
+In this case ion activities can be substituted by their molar concentrations and the thermodynamic solubility constant \mathbf{K}s^0 will become the concentration solubility constant K_s :